oluwatobimeduoye1/-Remediating-an-Incident-by-Using-AWS-Config-and-Lambda/README.md

-# -Remediating-an-Incident-by-Using-AWS-Config-and-Lambda
+# INTRODUCTION
-This project demonstrates how to use AWS Config to monitor and enforce security compliance for Amazon EC2 security groups.
-The project showcases automated detection and remediation of unauthorized security group changes using AWS Lambda.
+This project focuses on enhancing the security posture of an AWS environment by monitoring and managing Amazon EC2 security group configurations.
+The core objective is to ensure that only approved inbound ports are open, in alignment with organizational security policies.
+By leveraging AWS Config and AWS Lambda, the solution automatically detects and remediates unauthorized changes to security group inbound rules.
+When a non-compliant modification is identified—such as the opening of an unapproved port—AWS Config triggers a Lambda function to revert the security group to its approved state, maintaining continuous compliance without manual intervention.
+This hands-on implementation demonstrates a proactive approach to cloud security using AWS-native services.